 Wondering what good skills to put on your resume?
-Wonder no more, as this guide will show you a list of great skills you can put on your resume, regardless of your job or experience.
+Wonder no more!
+You’ll find a list of the right skills for your resume, regardless of your job or experience.

 Resumes crafted in a random text editor are a thing of the past.
 But how do you make a resume that will outshine the competition?

 Easy.
 We’ve scoured the internet for the best resume builders that will craft the perfect resume for you—without leaving you broke.